oeah2/SimpleHTTPGet/README.md

 # SimpleHTTPGet Library

-This library provides an lightweight, cross-plattform basic interface to get HTTP content.
+This library provides an lightweight, cross-plattform basic interface to get HTTP and HTTPS content.

 All you have to do is call the library function http_get.
 The Library connects to the server, fetches the data and returns an pointer to the content.